Mahir Amiraslanov

 Mahir Amiraslanov (Mahir Əmiraslanov, born 12 May 1997) is an Azerbaijani freestyle wrestler.
-He competed at the 57 kg in the 2019 European Games and won the gold medal.
+He competed at the 57 kg in the 2019 European Games and won the gold medal - Mahir Amiraslanov beat the 2018 World Champion Zaur Uguev of Russia 3-2 in the semifinal round and defeated Stevan Mićić of Serbia 9-1 in the final round.
 Amiraslanov has also claimed gold medal at the 4th Islamic Solidarity Games in Baku.